 Young kids are great at being naturally creative!
 Whether it’s drawing or painting, their creative output is nearly overwhelming.
-Check out these arts and crafts for toddlers to encourage their enthusiasm for creating and keep the flow going.
+Check out these arts and crafts to encourage their enthusiasm for creating and keep the fun.

-There are a lot of great things about being a kid.
-From playing tag to Saturday morning cartoons, there are a lot of fun and easy activities.
-But childhood is also a time when creativity really flourishes.
-Arts and crafts are perfect open-ended toys, whether you’re drawing or molding creations with clay.
+Childhood is a time when creativity really flourishes.
+Arts and crafts are perfect open-ended toys, whether you’re drawing and painting or molding creations with clay.
 But as children get older, it can be hard to sustain the little artist in them.
-Luckily, there are plenty of spring art ideas for inspiring your child’s interest!
+Luckily, there are plenty of spring art ideas for inspiring your kid’s interest!

-There are plenty of arts and crafts for kids to inspire their interest.
-Art classes for kids, whether they’re for painting or drawing, will help to develop your children’s knowledge about art.
-It’s just important that the classes provide them with the inspiration they need instead of putting pressure on them.
+There are plenty of child arts and crafts for kids to inspire their interest.
+Art classes for kids, whether they’re for painting or drawing, will help to develop your kids’ knowledge about art.
+It’s just important that the classes provide your children with the inspiration they need instead of putting pressure on them.
 The right teacher is key in keeping them open to the possibilities of art, too.

-Of course, if classes aren’t their thing, there are also a number of inspiring art books to choose from!
+Of course, if drawing or painting classes aren’t their thing, there are also a number of inspiring art books to choose from!

 - The Great Big Art History Coloring Book – In addition to exploring famous works of art, this book will inspire arts and crafts ideas for kids.
 Your children will learn about artists, art movements and the most famous paintings around.